Peripheral Artery Disease treatment in Clearwater Florida

 Medication

 Medications that lower cholesterol or control high blood pressure may be prescribed.
-Medication also is available that been shown to significantly increase pain-free walking distance and total walking distance in individuals with intermittent claudication.
+Medication has shown to significantly increase pain-free walking distance and total walking distance in individuals with intermittent claudication.
 Other medications that prevent blood clots or the buildup of plaque in the arteries are available as well.

 Angioplasty and Stenting

 Balloon angioplasty and stenting have generally replaced invasive surgery as the first-line treatment for PAD.
-Early randomized trials have shown interventional therapy to be as effective as surgery for many arterial occlusions, and in the past years, a very large clinical experience in centers throughout the world has shown that stenting and angioplasty are preferred as a first-line treatment for more and more processes throughout the body.
+Early randomized trials have shown interventional therapy to be as effective as surgery for many arterial occlusions.
+In the past years, a very large clinical experience in centers throughout the world has shown that stenting and angioplasty are preferred as a first-line treatment for more and more processes throughout the body.

 Atherectomy